-Born in 1280, Lazarenko’s father and grandfather were both soldiers under King Alfred, and due to his father’s early death, his mother was eligible for a generous state pension.
+Born in 1280, Lazarenko’s descendants were both soldiers under King Alfred.
+His father, like his parents and granparents, served in the Eight Legged Legion.
+Due to his father’s early death, his mother was eligible for a generous state pension.
 After his mother’s death, the young Lazarenko was adopted under Alfred’s Codex of Honour at age 15 by a senior civil servant during the reign of King Michael.
 As such, Lazarenko is often cited as a successful example of an Honour Baby.

 Education and Early Career